binerogroup/documentation/getting-started/available-services.rst

 Networking
 ----------
 The last core service is networking.
-Binero.cloud supports virtual routers that enable routing between networks as well as firewalling.
+Binero.cloud supports routers that enable routing between networks as well as firewalling.
 To routers (and instances) its possible to connect floating IPs which are public (available on the internet) IP-addresses that can have various functions.

 Load balancing
 --------------